LA VIDA ADVENTURE CAMPFrequently Asked Questions

 We think that camp is a great opportunity whether or not you know someone in your group.
 Several of our current and former Counselors in Training and staff experienced Adventure Camp without knowing anyone in their group.
 Their experience was so enjoyable that they returned year after year and continued to invest in the lives of campers.
 We hope your camper, whether coming in with a friend or not knowing anyone, will have a similar fun time!

 What does a typical day look like for the Pathfinders (ages 10–13)?

 |9:05 a.m.||Staff skit and announcements|

 What does a typical day look like for the Explorers (ages 14–15)?

 How does the Adirondack Leadership Program (ALP) differ from other camp options?

 What is the Camp Celebration on Friday?

-The Adventure Camp Celebration runs from 4 p.m.–5 p.m. on Fridays.
-Parents, siblings, and campers are invited to attend this indoor end-of-week Celebration, which includes camper group skits, a video and a slideshow.
-The slideshow, video and camper skits will be available on our YouTube channel, and photos from the slideshow will be available for free download as well.
+The Adventure Camp Celebration runs from 3:30 p.m.–4 p.m. on Fridays.
+Parents, siblings, and campers are invited to attend this indoor end-of-week Celebration, which includes a staff skit, a video and a slideshow.
+The slideshow, video and camper skits will be available on our YouTube channel.

 What does Christian perspective mean?